scorpido74/azure-docs.nl-nl/articles/virtual-machines/extensions/dsc-template.md

 ### <a name="invalid-url"></a>Ongeldige URL

 "ConfigurationData.
-URL is{0}.
-Dit is geen geldige URL: ' DataBlobUri is '{0}'.
-Dit is geen geldige URL "" configuratie. de URL is{0}.
+URL is {0} .
+Dit is geen geldige URL: ' DataBlobUri is ' {0} '.
+Dit is geen geldige URL "" configuratie. de URL is {0} .
 Dit is geen geldige URL '

 **Probleem**: een gegeven URL is niet geldig.